fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 ## 10. Type predicate

-- To define a user-defined type guard, we simply need to define a function whose return type is a type predicate:
+- To define a user-defined type guard, we simply need to define a function of which return type is a type predicate:

 ```typescript
 let pet = getSmallPet();